• Menu

 10. Sing the Gruffalo Song

-Singing is a great way to enhance the learning experience.
-This cute Gruffalo song is a fun and catchy tune that will help the students make connections to the book.
-Students could even use props to act out the song as they sing it.
+Singing is a fabulous way to enhance your little ones’ learning experience.
+This adorable Gruffalo song is a fun and catchy tune that’ll help them to make connections with the book, and they can even use props to act out the song as they sing it.

 12. Writing Graphic Organizers